nextstrain/ncov/docs/src/reference/configuration.rst

 -  type: string
 -  description: Path to a build-specific color map to use in Auspice.

+.. _configuration-builds-description:

 description
 ~~~~~~~~~~~

 -  type: string
 -  description: Path to a build-specific Markdown file to use as a description in Auspice.
+Overrides :ref:`files.description <configuration-files-description>`.

 region
 ~~~~~~